NREL/HydroChrono/README.md

 5. Navigate to `HydroChrono_build/demos/RelWithDebInfo` and run demos.
 	* When running demos, a command line argument is needed for the location of input files.
 To set this, run demo executables from the command line with the command argument for the absolute file location for `<path>/HydroChrono/demos` (Ex: the command `> ./sphere_decay.exe C:\Users\USERNAME\HydroChrono\demos` when executed from the `HydroChrono_build/demos/RelWithDebInfo` file will run the sphere heave decay test demo with the proper input file locations.)
 		* Alternatively, set the command line argument for debug mode in a demo's properties.
 Do this in Visual Studio 2019 by navigating to the solution explorer, right clicking a demo, select `properties > Configuration Properties > Debugging` and set the option for Command Arguments to `C:\Users\USERNAME\HydroChrono\demos`.
 	* Optionally copy plot files into results files and generate plots.
-(TODO: have cmake copy these over automatically)

 ## Files
 * src - contains source code for HydroChrono library